andresinostroza/django_demo/README.md

 DJANGO_SUPERUSER_PASSWORD=<your-admin-password>

 This is necessary in order to create new users and organizations using the admin django CRUD
-### run docker build and run using our lovely
+### run docker build and run in detached mode using our lovely

 ```
-docker-compose up
+docker-compose up -d

 ```